ahmetyusufbirdir03/Guvenli-Dosya-Transfer-Sistemi/README.md

 The client automatically runs `iperf3` tests on both TCP and UDP ports before transfer and logs the results in real-time.

----

-## 🧪 Testing and Development

-- Simulate packet loss by setting a corruption count (GUI Spinbox)
-- Monitor adaptive delay behavior in UDP mode based on RTT
-- Manually test with various network conditions or VPN
----

 ## 📃 License